The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 Miami-Dade County's population of 2.84 million is approximately 69% Hispanic or Latino (U.S. Census Bureau, 2024 American Community Survey).
 That is 1.9 million people in a county where soccer is the dominant sport across most households.
 Nearly 20% of residents are under 18, translating to roughly 550,000 young people.

 The South Florida United Youth Soccer Association (SFUYSA) already serves 4,000+ players across 500+ teams and 60+ clubs.
-When the World Cup arrives, every one of those clubs will feel the surge.
+Now that the tournament has finished, every one of those clubs is feeling the surge.
 And new clubs will form to meet demand that existing organizations cannot absorb.

 McKinsey projects that Latino youth sports participation is growing at a compound annual rate of 3.9%, nearly double the rate of non-Latino youth (McKinsey Institute for Economic Mobility, October 2025).
 By 2024, 53.7% of Latino youth were active in sports, and the participation gap with non-Latino peers had narrowed from 6.3 percentage points to just 2.8.
-The 2026 World Cup will accelerate this trend dramatically in a market where the audience is already primed for soccer.
+The 2026 World Cup accelerated this trend in a market where the audience was already primed for soccer.

 The Age Group Transition Compounds Everything